 - It emulsifies fat-soluble toxins, pesticides, heavy metals, and pollutants.

 - It breaks down and delivers good fats to the brain, skin, and heart.

 - It buffers the stomach acid.
 Without bile, the stomach cannot produce digestive acid.

 - It stimulates pancreatic enzyme flow.

 - It is the immune scrub for the intestinal tract (as we now know, most of our immunity is located in the intestinal tract).

 - It removes bad cholesterol out of the body.

-If the bile gets old it loses its ability to properly scrub the liver, blood and intestines.
-It also become sluggish, thick and viscous.
+If the bile gets old it loses its ability to properly scrub the liver, blood, and intestines.
+It also becomes sluggish, thick and viscous.
 This thick bile easily gets congested in the gallbladder, which causes a host of digestive, eliminative and detox problems.